AhmedNayel-1/bigchief45.github.io/content/posts/python-log-messages-with-dynamic-formatter-variables.md

         self.username = username
 ```

-We want to use this `username` value in the log message's **format**.
+We want to use this `username` value in the log message's **formatter**.
 There are different ways to achieve this in Python, but in this post I will explain how to achieve this using **Log Filters**.

 Log filters are used to add contextual information to log output.
 We can declare a custom log filter as follows: